-Like you’ve said before, it really is a numbers game.
+Like you’ve said before, investment banking networking really is a numbers game.
 You can craft the best email in the world and be incredibly interesting, but if people are in a bad mood, they won’t reply.
 And if they’re in a good mood, they will reply.

 Q: Can you give us a sense of those numbers?

 How many bankers did you contact, and what was your success rate?